dayofkishore/labelstudio/Readme.md

 ### Changes from previous version
 In previous versions, we only loaded the (pdf converted to) image files into LS.
 In this version, we are also importing the OCR text json.
-This way, we can now auto-populate the bouding boxes.
+This way, we can now auto-populate the bounding boxes.
-Annotator do not manually draw the boxes.
+Annotators do not manually draw the boxes.

 ### Python modules
 - pdf_to_images.py: Converts a given pdf into png images
 - convert_to_ls.py: Converts the ocr text json into LS tasks
-- convert_to_Textract: Converts the LS json back to textract raster
+- convert_to_Textract.py: Converts the LS json back to textract raster

 ### LS config
-- ls_config: Need to use this xml to create custom template for ls label interface.
+- ls_config: Need to use this xml to create custom template for ls labelling interface.

 ### Usage of python modules